Dunn Memorial Bridge: Description

+Both two of the most recent Hudson River spans of 1933 and 1969, were named and dedicated for Private first class Parker F. Dunn (August 1890-October 1918), of the United States Army, an Albany native who was posthumously awarded the congressional Medal of Honor for his service in the First World War, after being killed approximately two weeks before the Armistice.

+The old 1930s bridge which was the first of two to carry Private Dunn's name was kept up for a few years after its 1960s successor opened, but was eventually demolished (and many steel girders recycled) by 1971.

-While traveling eastbound on the Dunn Memorial Bridge towards the City of Rensselaer, there is a noticeable stub where the road ends and traffic is "forced off" the bridge onto offramps for US Routes 9 and 20.
-The road was originally supposed to continue on as part of the canceled South Mall Expressway to Interstate 90 at present day Exit 8.
+While traveling eastbound on the Dunn Memorial Bridge towards the City of Rensselaer, New York, there is a noticeable stub where the road ends and traffic is "forced off" the bridge onto off-ramps for U.S. Route 9 and U.S. Route 20.
+The road was originally supposed to continue on as part of the canceled South Mall Expressway to Interstate 90 at the present-day Exit 8.

-Rensselaer's Riverfront Park is located under the eastern end of the bridge.
-Peregrine falcons have been observed nesting under the roadway since 1998, and the New York State Department of Environmental Conservation set up a webcam to monitor them.
+Rensselaer's Riverfront Park is located under the eastern end of the Dunn Memorial Bridge.
+Peregrine falcons have been observed nesting under the roadway since about 1998, and the New York State Department of Environmental Conservation set up a webcam (video / television monitoring camera system) to broadcast its signal on the internet, to monitor and protect them.

 On July 27, 2005, the bridge was temporarily closed when a ramp leading to the Empire State Plaza split vertically, causing the roadbed to drop more than a foot.
 A section of the ramp, which at 89 ft tall is the uppermost one connecting to the bridge, had slipped and come to rest on a concrete supporting pier.
 The Department of Transportation was alerted to the situation by a call from a commuter who had driven over the gap.
 Two steel towers were installed to support the ramp and it was later repaired.

 On March 25, 2014, a man jumped off the bridge following a police chase in connection with a shooting the previous night.
 The man survived and was evacuated via ambulance.